TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Background and Related Work

 \subsection{Meta-Learning}

 Meta-Learning, interpreted as \textit{learning to learn}, aims to exploit meta-knowledge via learning on a set of tasks \cite{MetaSurvey}.
 The learned meta-knowledge can help a neural network adapt fast to unknown tasks.
 Meta-Learning algorithms learn meta-knowledge via accumulating experience from multiple learning episodes.
 Specifically, the meta-learning algorithm first learns professional knowledge on a set of tasks with specific objectives and datasets (base-learning).
 Then, it integrates the learned professional knowledge to update meta-knowledge (meta-learning).
 Finn \textit{et al.} \cite{Finn2017MAML} propose MAML to learn a good initialization of neural network parameters.
 MAML has been shown to work well for human pose estimation \cite{MAMLHumanPose} and visual navigation \cite{MAMLNavigation}.
-In general, the proposed TRNR and MAML both learn from plenty of tasks.
-However, MAML aims to learn meta-knowledge for fast adaptation, but the proposed TRNR is devoted to exploiting rich information from a few images.
+In general, the proposed TRNR and MAML both learn from numerous tasks.
+However, MAML aims to explore meta-knowledge for fast adaptation, but the proposed TRNR is devoted to exploiting rich information from a few images and improving the generalization ability.